parkerbedlan/sveltekit-socket-template/README.md

 	dokku letsencrypt:enable <app-name> # this automatically sets https:443:8080 if it works
 	```
 ##### Pushing to the server:
 0. Just once: Create a file called `.env.production` and inside paste: `VITE_APP_ORIGIN="https://my-domain.com"`
+1. Build with `npm run build`
-1. Containerize the code using Docker and upload to Docker Hub:
+2. Containerize the code using Docker and upload to Docker Hub:
 	```
 	docker build -t <dockerhub-username>/<repo-name>:<tag-name> .
 	docker push <dockerhub-username>/<repo-name>:<tag-name>
 	```
-2. Deploy it to your Dokku app:
+3. Deploy it to your Dokku app:
 	```
 	ssh root@<server-ip-address>
 	docker pull <dockerhub-username>/<repo-name>:<tag-name>